Bridget S. Bade: Court of appeals service

 On August 27, 2018, President Donald Trump nominated Bade to serve as a United States circuit judge of the United States Court of Appeals for the Ninth Circuit.
 She was nominated to the seat vacated by Barry G. Silverman, who assumed senior status on October 11, 2016.
 On October 24, 2018, a hearing on her nomination was held before the Senate Judiciary Committee.

 On January 3, 2019, her nomination was returned to the president under Rule XXXI, Paragraph 6 of the United States Senate.
 On January 23, 2019, President Trump announced his intent to renominate Bade for a federal judgeship.
 Her nomination was sent to the Senate later that day.
 On February 7, 2019, her nomination was reported out of committee by a 17–5 vote.
 On March 25, 2019, the Senate invoked cloture on her nomination by a 77–20 vote.
 On March 26, 2019, her nomination was confirmed by a 78–21 vote.
 She received her judicial commission on April 1, 2019.

-In September 2020, President Trump included Bade on his list of potential nominees to the U.S. Supreme Court.
+In September 2020, President Trump included Bade on his list of potential nominees to the United States Supreme Court.